-There have been over 500 dog attacks in Townsville over the past year, with 126 attacks on people and 277 on other animals.
+There have been over 500 dog attacks in Townsville over the past year.

 Owners are responsible for their pet's actions.
 If your dog attacks or injures another person or animal it may be declared dangerous, and there are serious consequences which include: